- Article (1) Definitions

 Article (29) Private Notary's License

-1. The Private Notary may only practice his duties in the State after being both licensed by the Committee and registered in the Roll, according to the provisions of this Decree Law and its Executive Regulations.
+1. The Private Notary may only practice his duties in the State after being both licensed by the Committee and listed in the register, according to the provisions of this Decree by Law and its Executive Regulations.

-2. The Competent Department shall create a roster for the registration of Private Notaries, and the Executive Regulations of this Decree Law shall indicate the details of such roster and the procedures for registration therein.
+2. The Competent Department shall create a register for the registration of Private Notaries, and the Executive Regulations of this Decree by Law shall indicate the details of such register and the procedures for registration therein.

 The Private Notary shall satisfy the following requirements as a perquisite for getting licensed: